A good number of forex newbies I’ve talked to have shared that they’d prefer day trading or scalping when trading currencies.

 Hate to burst your bubble, but forex trading doesn’t work that way.
 Taking more trades doesn’t necessarily translate to more profits.As in archery, you don’t get points for drawing the most arrows.
 You get them whenever an arrow hits a target.

-Trading short-term charts also doesn’t mean less time spent in pre-trading preparations.
+Trading short-term charts also don’t mean less time spent in pre-trading preparations.

 Still, short-term trades CAN be profitable.
 The key is to learn the strengths and weaknesses of day trading and adjust your expectations and strategies accordingly.